-- Section 2 describes and specifies the role and place of the risk assessment in scope of the MEDINA framework.
-Both usages of risk assessment, including the preparation phase and continuous compliance monitoring, are outlined. - Section 3 is dedicated to the risk assessment model, which consists of the following three layers: conceptual, domain and individual.
+- Section 2 describes and specifies the role and place of the risk assessment in the scope of the MEDINA framework.
+Both usages of risk assessment, including the preparation phase and continuous compliance monitoring, are outlined. - Section 3 provides a short state of the art on the topic of risk assessment. - Section 4 is dedicated to the risk assessment model, which consists of the following three layers: conceptual, domain and individual.
 The core focus of this document is on the first two, which define the mathematical model and set it up for the usage in the cloud domain.
-The individual layer is defined for collection and analysis of the inputs provided by a CSP. - Sections 4 and 5 describe the current status of the supporting tool, its place in the MEDINA workflow and provide some technical details about its implementation.
+The individual layer is defined for collection and analysis of the inputs provided by a CSP.
+This section also provides the background for our risk optimisation. - Sections 5 and 6 describe the current status of the supporting tool, its place in the MEDINA workflow and provide some technical details about its implementation.